-Sinjini worked as an actuary for 12 years.
-During her pregnancy, she got sick and was unfit to work.
-She decided to take a few months to recover to go back to the same job, but found out that she was one step away from quadriplegia and got bedridden.
-The doctor told her that she was really at the brink of it.
+While working as an actuary for 12 years, during Sinjini’s pregnancy, she got sick and unfit to work.
+She decided to take a few months to recover and go back to the same job, but found out that she was one step away from quadriplegia and got bedridden.
 Hence, she had to put in her papers at her organization.

-Sinjini calls this whole thing magical, not even luck because once they made that film, it got shortlisted to be screened at Canne and they were invited to walk the red carpet.
+Sinjini calls this whole thing magical, not even luck because once the film was released, it got shortlisted to be screened at Cannes and they were invited to walk the red carpet.

 Use storytelling as a mechanism to put out your best USP in the HR vertical

-Sinjini believes that storytelling makes complex matters simple and there are a number of things that need reinvention and re-engineering, which can definitely be achieved through storytelling in the corporate world.
+Sinjini believes that storytelling makes complex matters simple.
+There are several things that need reinvention and re-engineering, and this can definitely be achieved through storytelling in the corporate world.
 It is not just about gender representation, but the enrichment and the expansion of perspective at the table.

-All the biggest companies in the world are born out of garages started by the first generation.
+Some of the biggest companies in the world are born out of garages started by the first generation.
 Irrespective of gender specificity, we need ideas and creativity.
 Creativity is born in the womb of safety.
-It cannot be born when we are just defending ourselves.
+It cannot be born when we are busy defending ourselves.

-We need psychological & emotional safety at our workplaces.
-However, there is a fear psychosis that works around us at the workplaces like, what will happen if I don’t do this, what will happen if somebody finds out, which is not an entrepreneurial mindset, hence we tend to behave in a certain way, which is very different from how people see us when we are relaxed and sitting in our home.
+We need psychological and emotional safety at our workplaces.
+However, there is a fear psychosis that works around us at workplaces.
+Hence we tend to behave in a certain way, which is very different from how people see us when we are relaxed and sitting in our home.

 You become two different people and that belonging is missed out from the scene and more.
 Also, when we are talking about representation, diversity and inclusion numbers, we are somehow making ourselves fit into a square hole.

 It is exactly why when a woman has a menstrual cramp, she has to call up her boss and say I have running temperature.
 And that is where stories come in.
-Thus, it is time to challenge that very basics, it is not just for women, it is also for the well being.
+Thus, it is time to challenge these very basics, not just for women, but also for the well being.

 Organisations should start following for best practices across Gender sensitivity

-Sinjini shared that even on the surface level, you would see that if there is a birthday in the team, and the birthday boy or girl goes and cuts the cake.
-Immediately you would see the girls approach and cut the cake and put it on tissue papers and circulate it around and take the last piece themselves.
+Sinjini shared that even on the surface level, if there is a birthday in the team, you would see the women approach and cut the cake, and circulate it around and take the last piece themselves.

-At lighthouse, Sinjini is working on the voice of individuals.
+At Lighthouse, Sinjini is working on the voice of the individuals.
 She believes that it is an innate human need to be seen, heard and understood for who we truly are and this is an unmet need, not just for women, but also for men.